zhuolonghao/zhuolonghao.github.io/_posts/2022-09-01-stable-coin-what-and-why.md

 Stablecoins are **private money** on distributed ledgers (blockchains).

-The first stablecoin that caught my attention is the Libra from Facebook (or now Meta).
-Given the Meta's size and influences, i cannot stop thinking that the stablecoin is so like deposits that it may one day allure these easy money away from banks and push up their funding costs.
+The first stablecoin caught my eyes is the Libra-Now-Diem from Facebook-Now-Meta.
+Given the Meta's size and the deposit-like in nature, I cannot stop thinking that it may one day allure some deposits away from traditional financial system and eventually push up funding costs for banks and credit-union alike.

-In this post, i was trying to introduce what's stablecoins and explain why it exists by outlining main use cases.
+In this post, i was trying to introduce what's stablecoins and their main use cases.

 ## What is it?

 To date, stablecoins have no universal definition.
-Below provides a few of them from different perspective.

-The President's Working Group on Financial Markets defined in the [Report](https://home.treasury.gov/system/files/136/StableCoinReport_Nov1_508.pdf) stablecoins as
+The [President's Working Group on Financial Markets](https://home.treasury.gov/system/files/136/StableCoinReport_Nov1_508.pdf) regards stablecoins as

 <blockquote>
     <p>Stablecoins are digital assets that are designed to maintain a stable value relative to a national
     currency or other reference assets.</p>
 </blockquote>

-The scholars inclined to consider stablecoins in [a broader scope](https://wifpr.wharton.upenn.edu/wp-content/uploads/2021/05/DeFi-Beyond-the-Hype.pdf).
+The scholars consider stablecoins in [a broader scope](https://wifpr.wharton.upenn.edu/wp-content/uploads/2021/05/DeFi-Beyond-the-Hype.pdf).
 For example,

 <blockquote>
     <p>Stablecoins are crypto-assets that attempt to peg their value to another asset or a basket of assets including reserve currencies or high-quality liquid asset (HQLA).</p>
 </blockquote>

-Stablecoins can also be defined from the technology perspective.
+Stablecoins can also be perceived from the technology perspective.
 [One example](https://www.federalreserve.gov/econres/ifdp/files/ifdp1334.pdf) is

 <blockquote>
     <p>Stablecoins are digital currencies recorded on distributed ledger technologies (DLTs), usually blockchains, that are pegged to a reference value.
     </p>
 </blockquote>

-Regardless of differences, they send a common message: **stablecoins offer a promoise or expectation that the coin can be redeemed at par upon request**

 ## Why and why not?

-The recent turmoil around stablecoins beg a question: do they survive and stay?
+The recent [turmoils](https://en.wikipedia.org/wiki/Cryptocurrency_bubble#Collapse_of_Terra-Luna) beg a question: do they survive and stay?

 Meaningful use cases are driving force for sustainable/organic growths, like any other financial instruments.
 Below surveyed a few by its importance.